-Dr Emily Saeck, Senior Scientist - Monitoring and Research, Healthy Land and Water
+Dr Emily Saeck, Senior Scientist, Healthy Land and Water

 The purpose of this research is to understand the attitudes and behaviours that underpin expectations and actions towards using and valuing local waterways in communities across Queensland.
 You are invited to participate in this project because you are over 18 years old and you live in South East Queensland.

-Your participation will involve completing an anonymous online survey with Likert scale answers (strongly agree – strongly disagree).
-The survey will take approximately 15 minutes of your time.
+Your participation will involve completing an anonymous online survey with Likert scale answers (strongly agree – strongly disagree) and short answers.
+The survey will take approximately 20 minutes of your time.
 Questions will include:

 Your participation in this project is entirely voluntary.
 If you agree to participate you do not have to complete any question(s) you are uncomfortable answering.
 Your decision to participate or not participate will in no way impact upon your current or future relationship with QUT or with Healthy Land and Water.
 If you do agree to participate you can withdraw from the project without comment or penalty by closing your browser before you submit.
 If you close your browser, any data collected may be used.
 As the survey is anonymous, once it has been submitted it will not be possible to withdraw.